Legalize sports betting? Here's what states fear could go wrong.

 But a growing number of lawmakers from Southern states where college sports rule, as well as a handful of prominent college sports bodies, are working to protect their states, and their games, from the negative effects they claim would follow expanded sports betting.

-"We shouldn't change anything until we really know what we’re doing," he said.
+"We shouldn't change anything until we really know what we’re doing," said McNeal, of Mississippi.
 McNeal also pointed to his concerns that introducing sports gambling could subject Mississippi residents — already the poorest in the nation, according to 2016 Census data — to further economic hardship.

 "There are a balloon of studies that show that people on the lower end of the economic spectrum are the ones who spend most of their money on lottery tickets, on sports gambling," he said.